diskoverdata/diskover-docs/source_files/intro_doc_conventions.md

 code example
 ```

-All proposed action items are preceded by this icon&nbsp; 🔴 &nbsp;in order to better guide you along the instructions.
+All proposed action items are preceded by this icon&nbsp;🔴 &nbsp;in order to better guide you along the instructions.